Home » Tax News » Tax Returns » The IRS Filed a Substitute for Return. Now What?

 What is a Substitute for Return (SFR)?

 This is because the IRS files a bare-bones return without accounting for deductions, credits, or exemptions you might have been entitled to claim.
 The IRS’s priority is ensuring they collect tax revenue based on your income, not optimizing your tax situation.
 The Substitute for Return is only intended to provide a basic calculation to initiate the process of collecting unpaid taxes, penalties, and interest.
+Because SFRs omit deductions and credits and often assume an unfavorable filing status, the computed balance is frequently higher than if you filed an accurate return.

 Why Would the IRS File an SFR?